Vertical Sleeve Gastrectomy and Lifestyle Modification for the Treatment of Non-Alcoholic Steatohepatitis

 - Cancer of any kind (except basal cell skin cancer or cancer in situ) unless documented to be disease-free for five years.

-- Significant anemia (hemoglobin 1.0 g/dL or more below normal range) or history of coagulopathy.
+- Significant anemia (hemoglobin 2.0 g/dL or more below normal range) or history of coagulopathy.
+(Low range for women would be 10, low range for men would be 11)

 - Alcohol intake more than one drink or >20 grams per day